Monday, September 9, 2013

 Lovalerie King, Maryemma Graham, and the states of the field

-[Full disclosure: I've been a witness and beneficiary of some of King's and Graham's many projects.]
+[Full disclosure: I've been a witness, beneficiary, and contributor of some of King's and Graham's many projects.]

 The recent release of King's and Shirley Moody-Turner's Contemporary African American Literature (2013) reminded me that I needed to contribute more to the processes of documenting the histories of our field--where we've been, notable barriers, key turns, and new developments.
 Over the last 6 years, King has co-organized 3 conferences on African American literature that have brought hundreds of scholars together; her next conference on black poetry, co-organized with Moody-Turner, will take place in October.

 Graham was a key organizer for the Langston Hughes and Richard Wright centennial celebrations in 2002 and 2008, respectively.
 She directed an NEH nationwide reading program on Hughes in 2003-2004, an NEH Institute on Wright for high school teachers from across the country in 2010, and then an NEH institute on African American poetry for college teachers this past summer.
 Somewhere in between, she co-edited (with Jerry W. Ward, Jr.) The Cambridge History of African American Literature (2011).

 King has co-edited 4 essay collections on African American literature and culture over the last 6 years alone, and she directed an NEH institute on literature in 2012.
 No question about it, King and Graham have been two of the most consistent and important scholar-organizers in our field over the last 10 years.
 When and if there was a major gathering of scholars of African American literature that took place during that time period, chances are King or Graham was somehow involved.